-Glue Stick didn't know what to say and he only looked more terrified with each passing second.
+Glue Stick didn't know how to react; he only looked more worried with each passing second.

-"But do you really know how to drive, dad?
+"But do you know how to drive, dad?
 With a car, I mean.
-In Cog Nation Harry said he could but-"
+In Cog Nation, Harry said he could, but—"

-"Evina, I'll be fine."
-He interrupted, forgetting to use the fake name.
+"Evina, I'll be fine," he interrupted, forgetting to use his fake name.
 It probably didn't matter anymore.

 They hopped inside as swiftly as they could and sped away from the apartment, pushing the old car to its limits.
 It rumbled and vibrated.

-Gyro turned a corner and the tires screeched and cars honked at them, swerving to get out of the way.
+Gyro turned a corner.
+The tires screeched, and cars honked at them, swerving to get out of the way.